1 minute read

-Starting with CPF 2.0, the Russian Longitudinal Monitoring Survey (RLMS) data has been excluded from the CPF harmonized cross-country dataset.
+Starting with CPF 2.0, the Russian Longitudinal Monitoring Survey (RLMS) data are no longer included in the CPF harmonized cross-country dataset (for an unspecified time).

 The CPF 2.0 release continues to provide comprehensive harmonized panel data from Australia (HILDA), Korea (KLIPS), United States (PSID), Switzerland (SHP), Germany (SOEP), United Kingdom (UKHLS), and the Netherlands (LISS).